Reception: Friday, March 4, 5:00 – 8:00 pm

 Tuesday – Thursday: 9:00 a.m. - 5:00 p.m.

 Friday & Saturday: 9:00 a.m. – 8:00 p.m.

 Sunday: 11:00 a.m. – 5:00 p.m.

 Closes at 5:00 p.m. on December 24th & 31st

 Closed Christmas day and Mondays, except December 19th & 26th

 Admission to Winter Wonderland is $3.00/person or free for museum members.

-A Holiday Pass, good through December 31 includes one visit to Winter Wonderland, Snow Wonders at the Children's Museum and Naval Shipyard Museum for $12 per person.
-Special group rates apply, so plan your visit today.
-For group tours and reservations, call 757-393-5258.
+A Holiday Pass, good through December 31 includes TWO visits to Winter Wonderland and one visit to the Children's Museum for $12 per person.
+Pick up your Holiday pass at either location.